PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

              &\qquad(1-\xi_{ss})\left(\bar{r}^{i}, \overline{BQ}^{i}, \overline{TR}^{i}, factor^{i}\right)
            ```

         3. Because the outer loop of the steady-state solution only has four variables, there are only four error functions to minimize or set to zero.
 We use a root-finder and its corresponding Newton method for the updating the guesses of the outer-loop variables because it works well and is faster than the bisection method described in the previous step.
-The `OG-USA` code has the option to use either the bisection method or the root fining method to updated the outer-loop variables.
+The `OG-Core` code has the option to use either the bisection method or the root fining method to updated the outer-loop variables.
 The root finding algorithm is generally faster but is less robust than the bisection method in the previous step.

 (SecSSeqlbResults)=
 ### Steady-state results: default specification

   [TODO: Update the results in this section.]
-In this section, we use the baseline calibration described in Chapter {ref}`Chap_Calibr`, which includes the baseline tax law from `Tax-Calculator`, to show some steady-state results from `OG-USA`.
+In this section, we use the baseline calibration described in Chapter {ref}`Chap_Calibr`, which includes the baseline tax law from `Tax-Calculator`, to show some steady-state results from `OG-Core`.
 Figures {numref}`FigSSeqlbHHcons`, {numref}`FigSSeqlbHHlab`, and {numref}`FigSSeqlbHHsave` show the household steady-state variables by age $s$ and lifetime income group $j$.

   ```{figure} ./images/HHcons_SS.png
   ---